 Nearly every girl born with Turner syndrome faces infertility due to rapid loss of egg reserve.
 Girls with complete Turner syndrome may lose all of their existing eggs in early childhood and even before reaching puberty.
 Girls with the mosaic type of Turner (they have a mixture of cells with normal and deficient number of the X chromosome), may lose their eggs at a slower pace and can experience puberty.
 But they too are at risk for early menopause and infertility.
 Each case is unique and requires careful evaluation.
 Dr. Kutluk Oktay at Innovation Fertility Preservation and IVF is one of the leading experts in preserving fertility in girls with Turner syndrome.
-Call him or book an appointment online at one of his offices in New York City and Harrison, New York.
+Call him or book an appointment online at his office in New York City, New York.
 His research and experience offer hope that girls with Turner syndrome.

 Turner syndrome (TS) is a genetic disorder that affects 1 in 2500 girls.
 It occurs when one of the two X chromosomes normally found in females is partially or completely missing.
 As a result, girls with TS face diverse medical and developmental problems to varying degrees.
 Two primary issues affect all girls with TS: